dwaite498/bedfordmuseum/README.md

 # Bedford Museum and Geneological Library

 This is a rebuild of the Bedford Museum website.
 An initial straight html and css code base will be replaced with a rails app as the project progresses into the bookstore and member services sections.
 The goal is to add responsive aspects to the website with AJAX and JQuery.
-Future items are planned are listed below
+Future items and planned are listed below

  - Staff profiles and contact information for each
  - fully integrated bookstore and giftshop with rotating slideshow in main index page of selection of new or promoted books.